BroncoDirectMe/Frontend/README.md

 <p> Function: This button is used to provide user feedback on the professors.
 Upon pressing, the button logs either one upvote or one downvote towards the professor's rating. </p>

 <h3> Professor Info Page </h3>
-<p> Function: This feature is used to display some information on a selacted professor.
+<p> Function: This feature is used to display some information on a selected professor.
 The info comes in a popup that can be closed. </p>

 <h3> Identify BroncoDirect Page </h3>
 <p> Function: The extension must know what page its on.
 It must only work on the various pages of BroncoDirect. </p>